 Q: What is Amazon Elastic Container Service for Kubernetes (Amazon EKS)?

-Amazon EKS is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes clusters.
+Amazon EKS is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes control plane.

 Q: Why should I use Amazon EKS?

-Amazon EKS provisions, installs and scales the Kubernetes master and completely removes the burden of managing the Kubernetes master components and the backend persistence layer for Kubernetes.
-Amazon EKS automatically detects and replaces unhealthy masters, and it provides automated version upgrades and patching for the masters.
-Amazon EKS is also integrated with many AWS services to provide scalability and security for your applications.
-Services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, AWS PrivateLink for private network access, and AWS CloudTrail for logging.
+Amazon EKS provisions and scales the Kubernetes control plane, including the API servers and backend persistence layer, across multiple AWS availability zones for high availability and fault tolerance.
+Amazon EKS automatically detects and replaces unhealthy control plane nodes and provides patching for the control plane.
+Amazon EKS is integrated with many AWS services to provide scalability and security for your applications.
+These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, AWS PrivateLink for private network access, and AWS CloudTrail for logging.

 Q: Does Amazon EKS work with my existing Kubernetes applications and tools?